sophia-zube/incari-doc/modules/scene-outliner.md

 To hide an **Object**, click on the eye icon at the right of it.

-And to show a hidden **Object**, click on the crossed eye icon at the right of it.
+And to show a hidden **Object**, click on the crossed out eye icon at the right of it.

 ![](../.gitbook/assets/show-and-hide-cropped.gif)